smahmudrahat/Multi-Agent-For-Code-generation-in-local-machine-/README.md

 Contributions are welcome!
 Please submit a pull request or open an issue to discuss your changes.

+## Acknowledgments

+This project was inspired by and uses code from the [AI Agent Code Generator](https://github.com/techwithtim/AI-Agent-Code-Generator) video.

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for more details.